Yarroudh/Yarroudh/README.md

 ### Who am I?

 My name is Anass Yarroudh.
-I'm a Geodata Engineer at [GIM](https://www.gim.be/fr).
+I'm a Data Scientist & Geodata Engineer at [GIM](https://www.gim.be/fr).
 This is my Github profile where you can find some of my open-source projects and repositories.

 ![Anurag's GitHub stats](https://github-readme-stats-sigma-five.vercel.app/api?username=Yarroudh&show_icons=true&theme=transparent)